bheim/digital-garden-jekyll-template/_notes/I was curious whether I should be concerned about the carbon emissions from ChatGPT.md

 I shouldn't be, and you probably shouldn't be either.
-While ChatGPT usage leads to an increase in your carbon emissions, other choices you cause orders of magnitude more emissions.
+While ChatGPT usage leads to an increase in your carbon emissions, other choices you make cause orders of magnitude more emissions.

 Using the most liberal (in this case, highest) estimate of carbon emissions from a query from chatgpt, a single query (queries dominate training in terms of energy usage) will use [.01 kWh of electricity](https://limited.systems/articles/google-search-vs-chatgpt-emissions/#1).

-If I'm a super-power user of ChatGPT and use it 40 times a day for 365 days in a year, this means I'm using
+If I'm a power user of ChatGPT and use it 40 times a day for 365 days in a year, this means I'm using

-40 queries per day  x 365  days per year x .01 kWh per query= 146 \text{ kWh}
+40 queries per day  x 365  days per year x .01 kWh per query= 146  kWh

 [On average](https://www.eia.gov/tools/faqs/faq.php?id=74&t=11#:~:text=U.S.%20net%20generation%20resulted%20in,of%20the%20electric%20power%20plant.), for each kWh used, .81 pounds of CO2 emissions are released, resulting in